ofasgard/VulnVMWriteUps/writeups/EvilScience.md

 At this point, I performed the usual enumeration on the machine.
 Although I came across the `xxxlogauditorxxx.py` file early on (it is in the webroot), I decided to follow the challenge creators advice and not waste too much time trying to deobfuscate the file.
 A quick glance at it revealed that it basically combines a bunch of encoded base64 strings, decodes them, and executes them with Python's eval() statement.
 This reveals an almost-identical piece of obfuscated code, which is decoded and executed, and so on.

-I decided to give the log audit file some more attention when running `LinEnum.sh`, the popular privilege escalation enumeration tool, revealed the following result:
+I decided to give the log audit file some more attention when running `LinEnum.sh`, the popular privesc enumeration tool, revealed the following result:

 ```
 User www-data may run the following commands on theEther: